 As many know, law school itself has little to teach about the realities of Biglaw, other than to idealize it as a fantasy land of big paychecks and “interesting work.”
 And everyone’s Biglaw experience is so unique that anecdotal tidbits are of limited utility.
 Does the professor, who so proudly includes on his resume a two year stint as a M&A associate at a white-shoe firm two decades ago, have much actionable advice to give a graduating 3L headed for a first-year post at even that same firm?
 Not really, except to perhaps suggest that the best type of relationship with that firm is one where it is your former employer….

 Five days to fitness, to three minutes, down to six seconds.
 Of course, true fitness is a total lifestyle commitment that requires years of sustained effort involving discipline and sacrifice.
 But that’s an awful lot of work.

 Far easier to blow $100 on some get-fit-quick scheme, haphazardly follow it for a few days, and then blow it off.
 Then you can blame your lack of fitness on the program.
 No need to take personal responsibility for your position in life….

-Ed. note: This is the latest installment of The ATL Interrogatories, brought to you by Lateral Link.
+Ed. note: This is the latest installment of the ATL Interrogatories.
 This recurring feature will give notable law firm partners an opportunity to share insights and experiences about the legal profession and careers in law, as well as about their firms and themselves.